mssgill/hscSphinx/glossary.rst

 aperture flux, aperture photometry

     The HSC pipeline measures source flux with various algorithms (aperture, PSF, cmodel).
-The aperture flux has traditionally referred to a straight sum of the counts in all pixels within an 'aperture' or specified (usually circular) region around the source.
+The 'aperture flux' has traditionally referred to a straight sum of the counts in all pixels within an 'aperture' or specified (usually circular) region around the source.
 What the HSC pipeline uses is conceptually exactly the